Separatists kill seven Ukraine soldiers in heaviest loss for Kiev forces

 When communist faction leader Petro Symonenko took a similar line, acting president Oleksander Turchinov, who is also speaker, burst out: "Liars have no place in parliament.
 Sit down."

-(Additional reporting by Irene Klotz, Gabriela Baczynska, Megan Davies and Steve Gutterman in Moscow, David Mardiste in Tallinn, Stephen Brown and Andreas Rinke in Berlin, Tom Bergin in London; Writing by David Stamp; Editing by Peter Graff)
+(Additional reporting by Irene Klotz, Gabriela Baczynska and Steve Gutterman in Moscow; Writing by David Stamp; Editing by Peter Graff)